What are Book Royalties? Publisher Royalties Explained

 Contents

 Publisher royalties in the book industry are essentially the author’s share of the proceeds from the sale of their book, paid by the publisher.
-These royalties are a percentage of the book’s selling price or net receipts, agreed upon in the publishing contract.
+These author royalties are a percentage of the book’s selling price or net receipts, agreed upon in the publishing contract.
 The structure and rate of these royalties can vary widely depending on several factors, including the book’s format (hardcover, paperback, eBook, audiobook), the author’s negotiating power, and the publisher’s policies.

 Understanding Different Types of Royalties